BruTile/BruTile/README.md

 ###Getting Started

-Here is a little on the [wiki](https://github.com/BruTile/BruTile/wiki/Getting-Started)
+Take a look here on the [wiki](https://github.com/BruTile/BruTile/wiki/Getting-Started)

 ###Projects that use BruTile